People and Labs

 Daniel Zuckerman Laboratory

-The Zuckerman group uses physics-based computational methods to study molecular, meso- and cell-scale systems.
+Physics-based computational methods to study molecular, meso- and cell-scale systems.
 The group is particularly interested in the conformational behavior of proteins, in drug design for flexible receptors, as well as in molecular machines and their connections to cell behavior.
 Learn more about the Zuckerman Lab.